akwe-afriitech/akwe-afriitech/README.md

 - 👯 I’m looking to collaborate with web developers **On quickrent project**

-- 👨‍💻 All of my projects are available at my profile [akwe-afrittech](akwe-afrittech)
+- 👨‍💻 All of my project are available at my profile [akwe-afrittech](akwe-afrittech)

 - 📫 How to reach me via gmail **earlmillen7@gmail.com**
   </div>